harrisonnicholls/Mod-pack/README.md

 If you don't want to wait for a release version of the modpack, you can download this repository as a .zip and use the build.bat file.

+*Warning: this modpack requires of previous installation of Forge 10.13.2.1291.
+This can be found in the downloads folder.*

 ## Folder structure

 The main repository is divided in three main folders: Client, Server and Common: